Lampert-Wildflower House: History

-During the Lamperts ownership of the house the Queen Anne detailing was added to the wing section of the house, probably before Phillip Lampert's 1899 death.
+During the Lamperts' ownership of the house the Queen Anne detailing was added to the wing section of the house, probably before Phillip Lampert's 1899 death.
 Lampert was born in Forreston but had moved to Belvidere by 1866.
-In 1875 Lampert began to teach school in and by 1883 he had been admitted to the Illinois bar.
+In 1875 Lampert began to teach school and by 1883 he had been admitted to the Illinois Bar.
 In 1889, after working in a law office in Chicago for a year, Lampert returned to Belvidere to open his own law and abstract office.
 On April 15, 1891, he married Clara Pape in Madison, Wisconsin.
 The couple purchased the Lampert-Wildflower House about five months later.
 Clara Lampert (née Pape) was born and educated in Forreston and graduated high school in 1887, for a short time after that she taught school in Ogle County, Illinois.
 She began working in Lampert's abstract office in Belvidere a short time after teaching, the law office opened in 1889.
 After Phillip Lampert died on December 5, 1899, Clara and her daughter Muriel (born March 28, 1892) were left poor.
 Clara continued her husband's abstract business and on February 2, 1900, she was appointed Deputy Clerk of Boone County, Muriel joined her in that office in 1912.

 The Lampert-Wildflower House remained in the Lampert family until long after Phillip Lampert's death.
 Clara Lampert died in 1962 and her daughter Muriel died in 1972.
-Muriel Lampert left the house to local historians Bessie and Emmett Sullivan; the house stood empty until Bessie Sullivan's death in 1986.
+Muriel Lampert left the house to local historians Bessie and Emmett Sullivan; the house stood empty until Bessie Sullivan's died in 1986.
 In 1986 two men from Grand Prairie, Illinois bought the house and ended up selling it in 1988 to Sherry and Gary Knott-Simon, who set about restoring the home while maintaining its historic character and integrity.
 The house was added to the National Register of Historic Places for its local and architectural significance as a typical example of Upright and Wing style on August 12, 2005.

 Architecture

 The home is a detailed example of Upright and Wing construction, which is a type of non-stylistic, vernacular architecture.
-The Lampert-Wildflower House began as a front gabled, Greek Revival style home.
+The Lampert-Wildflower House began as a front gabled, Greek-Revival style home.
 In the 1860s, with the addition of the wing section the home was transformed from the Greek Revival style that was popular when it was originally constructed to the Upright and Wing style, though it still displays some Greek Revival elements including the cornice lines on its front gable.
-The wing section stretches out from the upright, gabled section of the home and is a two-room, one and half story extension to the original home.
-The porch which adorns the south elevation of the wing is features Carpenter Gothic detailing.
+The wing section stretches out from the upright, gabled section of the home and is a two-room, one-and-a-half story extension to the original home.
+The porch which adorns the south elevation of the wing features Carpenter Gothic detailing.